iotdetective/nhle-resources/index.md

 - [Non-Disclosure Orders](#non-disclosure-orders)
 - [Subpoena Duces Tecum](#subpoenas)

-**WARNING**: All links below this area are direct download links, these template files are either in [docx]  or [pdf] file format.
+WARNING: All links below this area are direct download links, these template files are either in [docx]  or [pdf] file format.
 SHA256 file hashes have been provided with each file to help ensure file integrity, the hash will show up in a code block.

 ## Arrest Warrants
 * [Generic Arrest Warrant Written Statement](https://github.com/user-attachments/files/15855589/Arrest.Warrant.Template.2.docx)